Last updated: 23.08.2024

 The data on CO2 emissions is taken from the relevant registry in Opter (e.g. the vehicle registry) and can be specified directly as CO2 emissions or as fuel and consumption.

-If both CO2 emissions in g/km and consumption/km are stated, CO2 emissions in g/km are used to calculate the climate impact.
+If CO2 emissions (in g/km), fuel and fuel consumption are specified, CO2 emissions (in g/km) are used to calculate CO2 emissions.

 • The CO2 emission factor of the service and price vehicle type, if applicable: